dotansimha/graphql-code-generator/docs/plugins/typescript-resolvers.md

       - typescript-resolvers
 ```

-And it will generate Field Resolver like `Post_IdResolver` instead of `PostIdResolver`
+And it will generate Field Resolver like `PostFieldIdResolver` instead of `PostIdResolver`